kapil93/kapil93.github.io/_projects/2016-09-27-music-player.markdown

 ### Overview
 A fully functional music player app for [Blink Smartwatch](https://blink.watch).

-This application enables the user to play music which are already present in the watch, and control the music playing on the phone if it is paired through bluetooth.
+This application enables the user to play music which are already present in the watch and control the music playing on the phone if it is paired through bluetooth.

 <br>